EpiQAL: Benchmarking Large Language Models in Epidemiological Question Answering and Reasoning: Method

 Automatically generated QA instances may contain factual errors, label inconsistencies, or reasoning flaws.
 We address this through multi-model verification combined with targeted human review.

 0.2em \textbf{Checking model group.} A group of LLMs independently verifies each generated option in $\mathcal{O}_c \cup \mathcal{O}_d$.
 Checkers assess two properties: whether the option is consistent with its assigned label given the cited evidence, and whether the implied reasoning is coherent.
 Checkers operate at the option level rather than re-solving the full question, which allows efficient verification at scale.
+In particular, checkers verify semantic equivalence between options, ensuring that trivially reordered or paraphrased variants of correct answers are not retained as distractors.